“My glasses are fogging up.”

 It's a cold day outside.
 When you come inside your warm house, the glasses that you're wearing get moisture on them and it's hard for you to see through them.
-You say to your sister, who's sitting in the house:
+You say this to your sister, who's sitting on the couch.

 My glasses are fogging up.